learn-co-curriculum/phase-0-git-version-control-basics/README.md

 with an explanatory message.
 You can shorten the `add` + `commit` process, provided that all the files are being tracked by using `git commit -am "A message"`.

-If we've followed all these steps, our `my-git-project` directory is now a `git` repository.
-We can retain the directory as a sandbox for Git experimentation.
+If we've followed all these steps, our `my-git-project` directory is now a local `git` repository.

 ## Resources